David Dowdy, MD

 (2) Translational epidemiology: I have great interest in creating modeling frameworks that allow decision-makers to translate epidemiological data into effective decisions.
 I welcome collaboration from researchers, clinicians, or students having expertise in any field, who hope to create models to translate epidemiological data into meaningful policy, practical, or clinical decisions.

-(3) Implementation and operational research: I am interested not only in how interventions operate in idealized settings, but also improving how they are implemented in the real world.
+(3) Implementation science: I am interested not only in how interventions operate in idealized settings, but also improving how they are implemented in the real world.
 Generally, implementation barriers are greater than theoretical scientific ones; I think it is critical to conduct research that will help us overcome them.

 (4) Teaching and mentorship: These are essential, and often-undervalued, skills in the field of epidemiology.
 If our profession is to continue its record of success, I firmly believe that we need to train future leaders how to teach and mentor others, and also to do our best to serve as role models in that regard.